Lab-Brat/cheatsheets/virtualization.md

 * enlarge disk
 First, go to `Files` -> `Tools` -> `Virtual Media Manager` and change the virtual size of the disk.
-Then:
+Detatch the disk, and:
 ```
 vboxmanage showmediuminfo <disk_name>.vdi
 vboxmanage modifyhd <UUID> --resize <Capacity>